 The couple married in 2007 and separated in 2010, she said.
 They remained on good terms after Jonathan moved to Colorado.
 Blunk died shielding his girlfriend from the gunfire inside the theater.

-Chantel Blunk said she wants her husband to have a military funeral.
-She said she will remember Jonathan's humor, spontaneity and attention to family.
+Chantel Blunk said she will remember Jonathan's humor, spontaneity and attention to family.
 "We love him and he is going to be remembered as a hero," she said.

 Alexander J. Boik, 18